thiagomides/cs_binary/README.md

 # cs_binary

-Este repositório contem o código Client-Server desenvolvido para disciplina de Redes de Computadores, do Mestrado em Ciência da Computação - Universidade Federal de São João del Rei
+This music play Client-Server repository a developed for Computer Networks discipline of Federal São João del Rei University.

 *Read this in other languages: [Portuguese](README.md)*